Gitroars/L1BC_Group2_GreenComputing/README.md

 <br> VINCENT YONO

 # IMPORTANT:
-<br> Please access the 'Final' folder for our result
+<br> Please access the 'Final' folder for our essay result